On the regularization of Wasserstein GANs: Wasserstein GANs

 where the maximum is taken over the set of all 1-Lipschitz functions $\Li{1}$.

 Thus, the WGAN objective is to solve

-which can be achieved by alternating gradient descent updates for the generating network and the 1-Lipschitz function $f$ (also modeled by a NN), just as in the case of the original GAN.
+which can be achieved by alternating gradient descent updates for the generating network $\nu$ and the {1-Lipschitz} function $f$ (also modeled by a NN), just as in the case of the original GAN.
 The objective of the generator is still to generate real-looking data points and is led by function values of $f$ that plays the role of an appraiser (or critic).
 The appraiser's goal is to assign a value of confidence to each data point, which is as low as possible on generated data points and as high as possible on real data.
 The confidence value it can assign is bounded by a constraint of similarity, where similarity is measured by the distance of data points.
 This can be motivated by the idea that similar points should have similar values of confidence for being real.
-It is clear then, that the critic function depends on the metric space in which the data points lie in.

-An issue of the original GAN discriminator was that its decision equals the value zero every time it is certain to see generated data, independent on how far away a generated data point lies from the real distribution.
-As a consequence, locally, there is no incentive for the generator to rather generate a value closer to (but still off) the real data; its optimal value is zero in either case.
-The WGAN's optimal critic function measures this distance which helps for the generated distribution to converge, but the interpretation of the absolute value as real (close to 1) and fake data (close to 0) is lost.
-And worse, even the relative value of the optimal critic function does not surely help to decide what is real and what is fake.

-\begin{observation} The generator could learn wrong things, if it bases its decision on the relative values of the optimal critic function (i.e., if it generates at locations of high values of the critic function). \end{observation} Consider the following setting, where the X's represent generated and the O's represent real data points.

-An optimal coupling in this example is quite obvious: We connect the left-most O with the X on the left, and then extend by an arbitrary matching of the other O's with the other X's.
-It is then not hard to verify that the indicated critic function leads to an equality in the Kantorovich duality and hence is optimal.
-The value of the critic function at the left-most 'X' is higher than the value at the right-most 'O', suggesting to generate images at the wrong position.

-This issue might be fixed by the alternating updates at a later stage of training when less X's are generated so far on the right side of the O's.
-The critic function will then flatten the peak, eventually assigning a lower value to an X on the left than to any of the O's.

-\begin{remark} One can show that the same holds (with only a slight change of the critic function $f$) if the $X$'s and $O$'s denote the centers of Gaussians.
-This can be shown with similar arguments as those in the proofs in Appendix \ref{appendix:NoDifGaussian}. \end{remark}
+The new role of the critic helps to solve convergence problems, but the interpretation of its value as classifying real (close to 1) and fake data (close to 0) is lost.
+We refer to Appendix~\ref{appendix:criticFunction} for a detailed discussion.